Maintaining an Effective and Safe Learning Environment

 - Extended conversations out loud while alone.

 Additionally, students with Asperger’s disorder or high functioning autism may lack social skills, display unusual language, avoid eye contact or have low stress tolerance.
 If the student has special accommodations, faculty may consult with Student AccessAbility about understanding and working with the student.
 If not, you may consult with the Student Counseling Center to help determine if the behavior is harmless or might require intervention.
-Despite having special needs, students who behave oddly must conform to the UT Dallas Student Discipline and Conduct.
+Despite having special needs, students who behave oddly must conform to the UT Dallas Student Code of Conduct.